 - Bad user experience.

-- Customer service page not relevant for the target user.
+- The customer service page is not relevant for the target user.

 - Lack of localised content.